Jacques717/coding-challenge-weather-app/README.md

 Estimated Time: 3-6 hours.

 This repository provides a boilerplate Nuxt app, ready for development.
+Please fork this repository to get started!

+_There's no need to deploy the app!_

 ### Resources
 * [Nuxt](https://nuxt.com)